nhoizey/nicolas-hoizey.com/_posts/2006/06/30-citation-d-un-auteur-malheureusement-inconnu/2006-06-30-citation-d-un-auteur-malheureusement-inconnu.md

 ---
 title:      "Citation d'un auteur malheureusement inconnu"
 lang:       en
-tags:       [humour, citation, Windows]
+tags:       [humour, quote, Windows]
 ---

 > Some people says that if you play a Windows XP install CD backwards you will hear demon voices commanding you to worship Satan.
 But that's nothing.
 If you play it forward it will install Windows XP.